 If she kept watching between periods she might have witnessed the new normal: former NHLers Kevin Weekes, Jamal Mayers, and Anson Carter and broadcaster David Amber – all black men – imparting hockey knowledge and analysis to viewers in the United States and Canada.
 If Banks attended a Kings or Ducks game, she might run into Oscar-winning actor Cuba Gooding, Jr., rap artist Snoop Dogg, or Isaiah Mustafa, the original Old Spice Guy who’s a hockey player and Kings season ticket holder.
 Say, wasn’t that director Spike Lee wearing a New York Rangers jersey at Game 5 against the Flyers Sunday in Madison Square Garden?

 And hockey isn’t just for the black rich and famous.
-Pamela Merritt – Twitter handle @SharkFu – is a black, life-long St. Louis Blues fan who’s had her heart broken in the playoffs once again by an early Blues exit.
+Pamela Merritt – Twitter handle @SharkFu – is a black, life-long Blues fan who’s had her heart broken in the playoffs once again by an early St. Louis exit.
 Twitter’s @Kia1 is a black hockey mom who knows the price of goalie equipment and the art of negotiating the parental politics of organized youth hockey.
-Then there’s @IceHockeyDanceMom, a Southern California woman who’s raising a dancer niece and hockey-playing nephew solo.
+Then there’s @IceHockeyDanceMom, a Southern California woman who’s raising a dancer-niece and hockey-playing nephew solo.
 You could almost feel the tears rise from the keyboards from a tweet she wrote last December that said “a coach just told me; I’m not rich, kid is black & So-Cal. #NHLDream unrealistic.”

 Her nephew still plays hockey and he still dreams.

-Lord knows hockey isn’t nirvana for players and fans of color, as Adam Proteau of The Hockey News chronicled in a recent column http://www.thehockeynews.com/blog/criticism-hurled-at-kane-byfuglien-subban-others-is-about-race-more-than-character/.
+Lord knows hockey isn’t nirvana for players and fans of color, as Adam Proteau of The Hockey News chronicled in a recent column.
 But to suggest that a Donald Sterling would be at home in hockey isn’t a pithy zinger.

 It’s just wrong.